qubicaamf/ApplicationInsights-dotnet-traceparent-bug/README.md

 # Application Insights traceparent bug reproducer

 This repository is a local reproducer for a traceparent propagation issue in the Microsoft Application Insights telemetry SDK.
-It configures the public Application Insights SDK and dependency collector directly; no internal telemetry package is required.

 ## Expected behavior